Helios-Archives/Trak/README.md

 # Trak
-## Project not in development if you wish to take over the development message me on telegram @nyxqxx

 ## Contribution
 If you wish to become a contributer on this project you can by adding a new site to the sites.cfg file.
 The format is as follows: